Bivalirudin APOTEX Powder for Injection

 If you receive too much (overdose)

-Tell your doctor as soon as possible if you do not feel well after you have been given bivalirudin or if you have any questions or concerns.
+Tell your doctor and nurse as soon as possible if you do not feel well after you have been given bivalirudin.

 Tell your doctor if you notice any of the following:

 - pain at injection site, chest or back